 If your male pet fathers a litter, you may be expected to help find new homes for the puppies or kittens and pay half the expenses.

-The City offers residents who hold a pensioner concession card or health care card a discount on pet desexing.
-Please contact the City on 02 9265 9333 to enquires about this service.
+The City offers residents who hold a pensioner concession or health care card a discount on pet desexing.
+Please contact the City on 02 9265 9333 to enquire about this service.